 The con here is the same as the buffet: you may end up paying for more food than you need.
 Another con of family-style dining is that it can sometimes become a bit messy.
 However, with the right serving staff, this shouldn’t be a problem.

 Another style of serving that is becoming more and more popular is food stations, such as carving stations, sushi stations, and cook-to-order stations.
-These can have servings, but they don’t necessarily need to.
+These can have servers, but they don’t necessarily need to.

 Food station are loved because guests are able to have options for their specific taste, and different stations mean shorter lines.
 This is great for both event flow and food temperature and freshness.